Past tense for to comply with something, even if reluctantly

 Past tense for to humor, tolerate, or go along with the wishes or whims of someone

-Past tense for to publicly approve of
+Past tense for to associate or keep company with

 Past tense for to be involved with (on a social level)